Nicholassena8190/express-program-controller/README.md

 ## Express.js Program Controller

-Express.js Program Controller is a sample express.js server that allows you to run and stop programs with requests sent to the server.
+Express.js Program Controller is a sample server that allows you

 **NOTE:** Express.js Program Controller is getting developed by a person who doesn't have a lot of knowledge about node and express.js.
 The updates may probably take hours or days to do, and a lot of time of searching the web on how to do this and that.

+## DISCLAIMER:
+Using this program for any malicious purposes like destroying a system, hacking a website, or for a R.A.T (Remote Administrator Trojan) is **NOT ALLOWED!**

+IF YOU IGNORE THE DISCLAIMER, AND DECIDED TO USE THIS FOR MALICIOUS PURPOSES, I am **NOT** responsible for any misuse or damage cause by this program if you decided to use this program for malicious purposes.
+You take full responsibility for any malicious actions by this program if you are using it for malicious purposes.

 ## Requirements: